morganstanley/ComposeUI/architecture/adr-005-messaging.md

 One of the core modules of ComposeUI is the messaging module, or the message router.
 The message router should be responsible for every communication that happens between processes.
-It should be an independent pluggable module that runs under the main ComposeUI process, delivering messages between processes and computers.
+It should be an independent pluggable module that runs under the main ComposeUI process, delivering messages between processes and optionally other devices.

 ## Decision

 Since there are going to be
-multiple kinds of consumers of ComposeUI (Web, WPF, WinForms, ASP.NET, etc) we differentiate two kinds of
+different types of consumers of ComposeUI (Web, WPF, WinForms, ASP.NET, etc) we differentiate two kinds of
 messaging: cross-process and cross-machine.
-Cross-process messaging is strictly between processes on the same PC, while Cross-machine is between one or more computers.
+Cross-process messaging is strictly between processes on the same PC, while Cross-machine is between one or more devices.
 A few concrete examples include (but not limited to):

 - Notifications